bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2023-03-15-newsletter.md

   node (without any reduction in security).
-A Utreexo node needs to receive extra data when it receives an unconfirmed transaction (or a block full of confirmed transactions), so the service bit will help a node find peers capable of providing the extra data.
+A Utreexo node needs to receive extra data when it receives an unconfirmed transaction (or a block full of confirmed transactions), so the service bit will help a node find peers capable of providing the extra data. {% include functions/podcast-callout.md url="pod242 utreexo" %}

 ## Releases and release candidates